 Honestly, I feared the river of Spartan Trail the most.
 I couldn’t help but think of an unexpected flood flashing us all out.
 We all know how fickle weather conditions can be.
 What if it will suddenly rain and the water level will rise beyond our expectations?
 You know, those kinds of thoughts.

-But well, as they say it, there is ultimately strength in groups.
+But well, as they say, there is ultimately strength in groups.
 Instead of entertaining those thoughts, we all got to enjoy the magic that sparked the ecosystem when nighttime comes.
-We discovered a number of species that remain hidden in the morning and come alive at night – mudcrabs, river roaches, midnight blooming daturas, freshwater prawns, water gliders, fireflies, and “mysterious bananas”.
+We discovered a number of species that remain hidden in the morning and come alive at night – mud crabs, river roaches, midnight blooming daturas, freshwater prawns, water gliders, fireflies, and “mysterious bananas”.
 It felt like we’re on an exploratory segment of “Born to be Wild”.

 Upon reaching the campsite, Idas initiated the cooking of pancit canton and dried squid and fish.
 Imagine a group of crazy individuals at one in the morning, cooking in front of an automated tubig machine (water source HAHA).
 We immediately set our camps and hit the sheets right after eating.
 And as if the night’s adventure was not enough, we went for another four-hour hike to Pamutan Grassland after breakfast and exited to the unbelievable downhell trail to Toong.
 Trust me, you’ll never want to step on such loose soils again.
 Nonetheless, we all went home safe and sound.

-Night treks might sound a little freaky but when you are with people who brings light despite of the darkness, there’s surely nothing to fear for.
+Night treks might sound a little freaky but when you are with people who bring light despite the darkness, there’s surely nothing to fear for.
 In fact, night treks are essential during major climbs when the group wants to shorten the number of days for the climb or when they want to experience something that is constrained with time, say sunrise or sea of clouds.
-Whatever the reason maybe, trekking at night is worth adding into your list of adventure.
-I hope you’ll find the courage (and set of crazy friends) to try it as well to!
+Whatever the reason may be, trekking at night is worth adding to your list of adventures.
+I hope you’ll find the courage (and set of crazy friends) to try it as well too!